nasa/Common-Metadata-Repository/bootstrap-app/README.md

 ### Get Resharding Status

 Retrieves the resharding status for an index, including the original index name, target index name, and current resharding status.
 Returns a 404 status code if the specified index is not currently undergoing resharding.

-You cannot finalize a reshard without first checking the reshard status.
+IMPORTANT: You cannot finalize a reshard without first checking the reshard status.

 REQUEST:
 Required params:
 - elastic_name = string (elastic cluster name you want to reshard in)
   - Options: `gran-elastic` or `elastic`
 - task_id = string (elastic task id associated with the reindexing task of moving original index content to the new index.
-This is given in the output of the /reshard/<index>/start api)
+This is given in the output of the /reshard/<index>/start api as 'task-id'.
+Notice the difference in hypen vs underscore.)

 RESPONSE: